 Which Tile is best?

-It's easy to levitate towards the Tile Pro: we've found ourselves using the first-gen model for some time because it offers great range and the ease of changing the battery when it runs out.
+It's easy to levitate towards the Tile Pro: we've found ourselves using the first-gen model for some time because it offers great range and the ease of changing the battery when it runs out - a standard CR 2032.
 It's also pretty solid, although we have, on occasion, pressed the button by mistake and found our phone sounding an alarm as it happily alerts you to its location, when it's where it should be: in your pocket.

 Tile Mate is the most affordable of the options, while still offering decent range and a changeable battery, so if you're just after a single Tile then it might be the easiest approach to the system.